MagerValp/Profile-Manager-CLI/README.markdown

 ### • add_placeholder

-Add a placeholder device, and optionally add it to one o more groups.
+Add a placeholder device, and optionally add it to one or more groups.

     ./pmcli.py add_placeholder name (serial|imei|meid|udid)=value [group] [group] ...